THE COTSWOLD SCHOOL ACADEMY TRUST

 - Counselling and pastoral support programmes: The School employs counsellors who offer 1:1 coaching and tailor their interventions to the specific social or emotional needs of the pupils

-- Small group tuition: The School provides additional tuition from trained teachers, linked with normal teaching.
+- Small group tuition: The School provides additional tuition for trained teachers, linked with normal teaching.
 Designated teachers monitor progress to ensure the tutoring is beneficial and leads to greater improvement.

 - Supported learning through digital technology: The School has invested in interactive whiteboards, laptops, tablets and a number of learning platforms that supplement the traditional methods of teaching.
 The additional technology enables different learning interactions, which particularly benefits pupils with lower engagement or motivation to learn.
 Laptops are offered to pupils who do not have one at home.